cpeckil/Getting-and-cleaning-data-course_project/README.md

   test_activity_label<-merge(test_activity,activity_labels_descrip)

-  ## Set the activity variable in the train and test data frames to the Type field to provie a description of the activity
+  ## Set the activity variable in the train and test data frames to the Type field to provide a description of the activity

   train$activity<-train_activity_label$Type